webrpc/webrpc/schema/README.md

   * TODO: https://github.com/PsychoLlama/bin-json might have some ideas for us

-## Objects aka Messages
+## Structs aka Objects / Messages

-- object
+- struct or object
-  * ie. a struct, a class, etc.
   * think of it just as a Javascript object or JSON object

 ### Some notes on objects / messages